Schmiggolas/VideoMinify/README.md

 - Default = `_minified`

 #### `use_multithreading`
-- use multithreading for the conversion process.
+- tells FFMPEG to use multithreading for the conversion process.
 - Default = `true`

 #### `constant_rate_factor`